J. Alexander (model): Personal life

-Alexander has stated on The Tyra Banks Show that he has a son named Boris.
+Alexander is gay.
+Alexander has stated on The Tyra Banks Show that he has a son named Boris with his ex-partner.
 Both Alexander and his ex-boyfriend donated sperm to a French lesbian who wanted a child, and Alexander's ex is the biological father.
 Alexander has said that he has a "very active role" in Boris' life.
 He has even joked that his "fashion genes" must have rubbed off on Boris.

+Alexander had a stroke on December 27, 2022 and was in a coma for five weeks.
+This left him paralyzed and unable to talk.
+Alexander was hospitalized for a year and half during recovery, relearning how to speak.
+He is still relearning to walk, but can speak.